Skip to content

 The data security plan describes the FSHS’s practices concerning data security and data protection and how the self-supervision of data security and data protection is organised.

-The FSHS’s self-supervision plan describes how shortcomings will be addressed.
+The FSHS’s and its service divisions’ self-supervision plans describe how shortcomings will be addressed.
 Addressing any inadequacies identified in the availability, continuity, safety and quality of services or in the equal treatment of customers is the responsibility of the Medical Director responsible for service provision.

 Any shortcomings or inadequacies found in the activities of the FSHS or one of its subcontractors will be investigated within the specified time limit.
 In such cases the FSHS will require the issue to be rectified within the specified time limit.
 If the shortcoming or inadequacy substantially compromises customer or patient safety, the FSHS will require the issue to be rectified immediately.

 Customer and patient safety will be monitored regularly, for example through incident and adverse event reports and error reports.
-The FSHS’s self-supervision plan describes how these reports will be collected and analysed and reported to the authorities.
+The service divisions describe in their self-supervision plans how these reports will be handled, whereas FSHS is responsible for analysing the reports and forwarding them to the authorities.

 The FSHS will address and rectify any shortcomings identified through incident and error reports as rapidly as possible in order to ensure good treatment and care.